WebexCC-SA/LAB-2310/docs/Excercise1.md

 - In the Flow Canvas you can now also check how the calls have travered through valrious nodes by cliking on the Analyze capability and selecting the current day.

-## section 3: Analyze Agent Performance with Call Reports
+## Section 3: Analyze Agent Performance with Call Reports

 - The goal of this lab section is to review reports to determine what happened with few calls.
 To create a dataset of calls, lets simulate some common agent-side issues.